Office of Drain Commissioner

 Compliance and Enforcement Procedure

-Earth moving activities that may disturb over an acre in size and/or that disturb an area within 500' of a lake, stream, or wetland will require an Earth Change Permit.
+Earth moving activities that may disturb over an acre in size and/or that disturb an area within 500' of a lake, stream, or 250' to wetland will require an Earth Change Permit.
 Whoever fails to comply with Part 91 Soil Erosion and Sedimentation Control rules and regulations will be asked to cease and desist all earth moving activities until further notice.
 The Township Building Official will be asked to support the enforcement action by revoking the Building Permit.
 When the request for action is taken and the site comes into compliance, the permits will be reissued.
 To comply, temporary or permanent measures must be installed immediately to prevent the soil erosion or sedimentation problem from reoccurring.
 The following guidelines are in effect in Kalamazoo County.

 - SESC Permit must be posted on site.